pietrop/pietrop.github.io/_posts/blog/2016-07-18-wip_london_workshop_july_2016.md

 - Annie Machon [pdf]({{page.transcriptions_am}})

-As well as [link to web version mobile responsive interactive transcription of the interview]({{page.web_version_interviews_link}}) altho participants were strongly encouraged to work of the paper transcriptions.
+As well as a [link to web version mobile responsive interactive transcription of the interview]({{page.web_version_interviews_link}}) altho participants were strongly encouraged to work of the paper transcriptions.

 ![]({{page.web_version_interviews_screenshot}})